bird70/ask-the-data/_posts/2023-07-19-ArcGIS-Metadata-Tools.md

 ## Overview

-Ever had to deliver a GIS project with Metadata on every single item in your ArcGIS geodatabase?
+Ever had to deliver a GIS project with consistent and complete Metadata on every single item in your ArcGIS geodatabase?
 Or maybe you needed to ensure that all your datasets comply with specific metadata standards?
-The [ArcGIS Metadata Tools](
+The
 [ArcGIS Metadata Tools](https://github.com/bird70/ArcGIS-Metadata-Tools) is a project designed to streamline and automate the management of metadata within ArcGIS geodatabases.
 The repository provides a collection of Python script and metadata template that help GIS professionals efficiently update, validate, and migrate metadata for ArcGIS datasets and services.

 ## Key Features